fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ### Releasing an Instance Back to the Resource Pool

-When all CI jobs finish running on a runner instance, the workflow explicitly signals completion, prompting the controlplane’s release component to return the runner to the resource pool.
+When all CI jobs finish running on a runner instance, the workflow executes `release`.
+This prompts the controlplane’s release component perform the tasks to safely place the runner to the resource pool.

 The release component ensures the instance is safely reset and ready for future workflows.
 Behind the scenes, the controlplane and the runner instance coordinate via the shared state store to facilitate a clean transition.
 This coordination includes clearing workflow-specific identifiers, safely deregistering from GitHub Actions, and confirming readiness for reuse.

-Here’s how the instance state updates in the database to reflect successful release:

-!!! note "Who does what?"
+At a lower level, the responsibilities of the controlplane and instance are as follows:

 - **Controlplane**: Updates instance state, monitors signaling, places instance back into pool.
 - **Instance**: Detects state change, deregisters from GitHub Actions, signals completion.

 Here’s how this transition appears in the database: